 The LB7 Duramax is capable of handling about 500whp without the need for very expensive upgrades.
 Our 5 favorite mods are a tune, intake, exhaust, downpipe, and intercooler which can easily get the LB7 to the 500whp mark for only a few thousand dollars.

-To surpass the 500whp mark you will need to build out the transmission, upgrade the turbo, add larger injections, and upgrade the lift pump.
+To surpass the 500whp mark you will need to build out the transmission, upgrade the turbo, add larger injections, and add a lift pump.
 Getting to the 600whp mark is going to cost somewhere around $15k for automatics, and $10k for manual transmissions.
 Surpassing these levels will require a built engine and other serious upgrades.

 The LB7 has weak injectors and head gaskets.
 Considering these engines are getting quite old, adding performance mods is going to increase the likelihood of failure if these components haven’t already been replaced.
 Additionally, modifying any old eninge increases the likelihood of internals failures, water pump failures, cooling system problems, and so on.